petedavisdev/petedavis.dev/_notes/stackedit.md

 Here's what we need to make markdown notes stored in GitHub a viable note taking solution:

 1. Quickly access, create and save notes in one place, regardless of what repo/folder they are stored in.
-2.
+2. Installable on all your devices and usable offline.
+3.

-3. StackEdit Workspaces give you a direct portal into wherever your notes are stored, so you can save notes within whichever GitHub repo the notes are related to - you can even keep them in a specific branch.
+4. StackEdit Workspaces give you a direct portal into wherever your notes are stored, so you can save notes within whichever GitHub repo the notes are related to - you can even keep them in a specific branch.
-4. StackEdit can be installed as an app (PWA) on your phone/tablet, saves locally and works offline, so your notes are always with you.
+5. StackEdit can be installed as an app (PWA) on your phone/tablet, saves locally and works offline, so your notes are always with you.
-5. StackEdit makes formatting you notes easy.
+6. StackEdit makes formatting you notes easy.
 If you're not already familiar with markdown, or even of you are, there's a toolbar to help you quickly format your content.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzOTAyODQxNSwyMDMwMjA1Mjk4LC0xOD
-k1MDEwOTIzLC04NDUxNzQ2ODcsLTcwMDk2NDc5NSwtOTUwNjUz
-MzQ5LC0xMjMwMDIwMTQ1LC0yMDQ0NzMzMjJdfQ==
+eyJoaXN0b3J5IjpbLTExOTM3NDExODYsMjAzMDIwNTI5OCwtMT
+g5NTAxMDkyMywtODQ1MTc0Njg3LC03MDA5NjQ3OTUsLTk1MDY1
+MzM0OSwtMTIzMDAyMDE0NSwtMjA0NDczMzIyXX0=
 -->